Combined Baccalaureate/Doctor of Osteopathic Medicine Degree Program (B.S./D.O.)

 The combined program enables a student to achieve both a B.S. degree and a D.O. degree in seven years rather than the traditional eight.
 Specifically, in order for a student to be considered for acceptance to the College of Osteopathic Medicine and invited for a personal interview, the student must complete the AACOMAS application and meet the following criteria:

 - MCAT – obtain an MCAT score (on the MCAT taken between August and January of the third undergraduate year) at least equal to the mean MCAT score of the applicable NYITCOM campus first year class of the year the student began undergraduate study.

 - Completion date of application package – February 1 preceding August start (must include MCAT score).

-Other seven-year B.S./D.O. programs have been established with the State University of New York (at Geneseo, New Paltz, and Old Westbury); the City University of New York (at Hunter College, Lehman College, and Queens College); Albany College of Pharmacy and Health Sciences; St. John’s University; Arkansas State University; Ouachita Baptist University; William Baptist College and the University of Central Arkansas, and the University of Memphis.
+Other seven-year B.S./D.O. programs have been established with the State University of New York (at Geneseo, New Paltz, Plattsburgh, and Old Westbury); the City University of New York (at Hunter College, Lehman College, and Queens College); Adelphi University, Albany College of Pharmacy and Health Sciences; St. John’s University; St. Bonaventure University; Arkansas State University; Ouachita Baptist University; William Baptist College; the University of Central Arkansas, and the University of Memphis.
 These programs are available to applicants who meet the application criteria stated above.
 For further information, contact the Admissions Office of the specific college.